 “It has rained nearly every day since I have been here and yet I like it,” Anaximander Tutton wrote to his family in South Dakota shortly after his arrival in Washington.
 His story and those of many others are part of Washington, My Home, the all-new exhibit opening in the Great Hall of Washington History this summer.
 Through oral histories and artifacts, this permanent exhibit explores migration and immigration through the experiences of diverse individuals who, over time, have come to live in Washington.

-Visitors will first glimpse the Arrival Windows, illuminating images of people who call Washington home.
+Visitors glimpse the Arrival Windows, illuminating images of people who call Washington home.
 Next to the windows are stories of arrival, belonging, and dramatic journeys.
 These accounts range from the 1840s with the first African American family to arrive in Washington Territory to 2015 when the first family of Syrian refugees settled in Seattle, with many others in between.

 Want to share your own story?
 Visit the Migration Station, and note your answers to questions about immigration.
 You can type a response for the world to see, and you can place a disk on the world map to show where your family came from.